flatironinstitute/CaImAn/README.md

 The easiest route is to install the miniforge distribution of Anaconda, and use that to install the rest using prebuilt packages.
 Most users should take this path.

 ## Route B
 The alternative route is to make sure you have a working compiler, create a python virtualenv, grab the caiman sources, and use pip to populate the virtualenv and build Caiman.
-This route is not as tested and is not presently documented; it is a standard pip-based install.
+This route is not as tested and is not presently documented; it is a standard pip-based install (although it will invoke your C++ compiler to build some components).

 # Quick start (Route A)
 Follow these three steps to get started quickly, from installation to working through a demo notebook.
 If you do not already have conda installed, [you can find it here](https://github.com/conda-forge/miniforge).
 The miniforge distribution of conda is preferred; it will require fewer steps and likely encounter fewer issues.
 If you are using a different distro of conda, you will likely need to add `-c conda-forge` to the commands you use to make your environment.